Diocese of London: Fraud

 In December 2022, Martin Sargeant, formerly Head of Operations in the Two Cities, was sentenced at Southwark Crown Court to five years in prison for defrauding the London Diocese of £5.2m.
+He had built up close contacts within the Church of England.
+Around January 2002, he was renting a flat at St George in the East Church, London, when Gillean Craig was Rector.